-Both the Old and the New Covenants were sealed with blood, life had to be sacrificed to make the covenants effective.
+Both the Old and the New Covenants were sealed with blood; life had to be sacrificed to make the covenants effective.
 The bible tells us that life is in the blood (Leviticus 17:11).
-Bloody sacrifices are not new to so many of us in this part of the world, our ancestors sacrificed both human and animal blood.
+Bloody sacrifices are not new to so many of us in this part of the world; our ancestors sacrificed both human and animal blood.
 The blood of animals cannot save; every animal and even human blood poured out in sacrifice is a waste.
-They may be able to achieve some magical results but certainly has nothing to do with the salvation of Souls or our redemption.
+They may be able to achieve some magical results but certainly has nothing to do with Souls’ salvation or our redemption.
 The only sacrifice that saves is the one reflected in our readings for today.

-In the first reading, Melchizedek King of Salem and a priest of God Most High brought bread and wine.
-A priest is associated with sacrifice, but this priest of the Most High God was not found with animals for sacrifice but with bread and wine.
-The New Testament sacrifice was already prefigured in the Old Testament, God already made provision for our salvation even in Genesis.
-Paul tells the Corinthian Church in our second reading that he passed what he had received from the Lord to them; and what is that thing he received from the Lord?
+In the first reading, Melchizedek, King of Salem and a priest of God Most High, brought bread and wine.
+A priest is associated with sacrifice, but this priest of the Highest God was not found with animals for sacrifice but with bread and wine.
+The New Testament sacrifice was already prefigured in the Old Testament; God already made provision for our salvation even in Genesis.
+Paul tells the Corinthian Church in our second reading that he passed what he had received from the Lord to them, and what is that thing he received from the Lord?
 It is about bread and wine again, the bread and wine already presented in Genesis but transformed into the bread of eternal life in the New Testament.
-Jesus is this bread and he offers himself for the salvation of the world.
-He refused to send the people away in our gospel reading because they cannot get the bread of life outside of him, so, he made the people sit down and broke bread for them to eat.
-With five loaves and two fish he fed about five thousand men, a miracle that pointed to a greater miracle.
+Jesus is this bread, and he offers himself for the salvation of the world.
+He refused to send the people away in our gospel reading because they cannot get the bread of life outside of him, so he made the people sit down and broke bread for them to eat.
+With five loaves and two fish, he fed about five thousand men, a miracle that pointed to a greater miracle.
 He fed five thousand men with five loaves and two fish, but today he feeds the world with one loaf; his body.

-Everything was done as the Lord had directed and the Passover meal began.
-And as they were eating he took some bread, and when he had said the blessing he broke it and gave it to them.
-Take it, he said this is my body.
+Everything was done as the Lord had directed, and the Passover meal began.
+And as they were eating, he took some bread, and when he had said the blessing, he broke it and gave it to them.
+Take it; he said this is my body.
 Then he took a cup, and when he had returned thanks he gave it to them, and all drank from it, and he said to them, this is my blood, the blood of the covenant which is to be poured out for many (Mk.
 14:22-24).
-Jesus changed the meaning of the Passover feast, it is no longer the memorial of the freedom from the land of slavery but freedom from the power of sin and death.
-Jesus offered his body and blood for our salvation, what the blood of animal could not do he did with his own blood.
+Jesus changed the meaning of the Passover feast; it is no longer the memorial of freedom from the land of slavery but freedom from the power of sin and death.
+Jesus offered his body and blood for our salvation; what the blood of animals couldn’t do, he did with his own blood.

-What we celebrate at Mass is a mystery, the almighty God humbled himself to be present in the form of bread and wine.
-The moment the Priest stretches his hands over the bread and wine and say the prayer of consecration over them, they become the body and blood of Christ.
-It is not by might or by our holiness, it is by grace.
-The Priesthood is a gift, one is called just as Aaron was (Heb.
+What we celebrate at Mass is a mystery; the almighty God humbled himself to be present in the form of bread and wine.
+The moment the Priest stretches his hands over the bread and wine and says the prayer of consecration over them, they become the body and blood of Christ.
+It is not by might or by our holiness; it is by grace.
+The Priesthood is a gift; one is called just as Aaron was (Heb.
 5:4).
 The Holy Eucharist is God’s gift of himself to the Church that demands our reverence.
-St. Paul warns us about this reverence and response in faith: For any one who eats and drinks without discerning the body eats and drinks judgment upon himself.
+St. Paul warns us about this reverence and response in faith: For anyone who eats and drinks without discerning the body eats and drinks judgment upon himself.
 That is why many of you are weak and ill, and some have died (1Cor.
 11:29-30).
-It is not ordinary food, it is not ordinary drink.
+It is not ordinary food; it is no ordinary drink.
 It is food and drink that brings eternal life.
 Truly, truly, I say to you, unless you eat the flesh of the Son of man and drink his blood, you will have no life in you; he who eats my flesh and drinks my blood has eternal life, and I will raise him up on the last day.
-For my flesh is food indeed and my blood is drink indeed.
+For my flesh is food indeed, and my blood is drink indeed.
 He who eats my flesh and drinks my blood abides in me, and I in him (Jn.
 6:53-56).